cekdahl/PhasePortrait/README.md

 Current version: 1.0

+Requires Mathematica 10 or newer.

 This package is based on algorithms described in *Practical Numerical Algorithms for Chaotic Systems*, by T.S.
 Parker and L.O.
 Chua (1989).
-Chapter 10 is particularly relevant.

 # Installation
 Download the latest version of the package from the *releases* tab here on Github.
 Drop *PhasePortrait.m* into